-- Make a loop in the unwound starter rope and use it to turn the rope rotor six full revolutions clockwise.

-- Hold the rotor steady -

-- straighten the twisted rope -

-- release the rotor -

-- let go of rope slowly so that it winds onto the rotor.

-The starter grip must locate firmly in the rope guide bush.

-If the grip droops to one side:
+- Make a loop in the unwound starter rope and use it to turn the rope rotor six full revolutions in the direction of the arrow. - Hold the rotor steady straighten the twisted rope - - Release the rotor - - Let go of rope slowly so that it winds onto the rotor. - The starter grip must sit firmly in the rope guide bush.
+If the grip drops to one side: Increase spring tension by one additional turn.